DesignOrchardLLC/lionheart-manifest/README.md

-# lionheart-manifest
+# lionheart_manifest

-# ∞ OS™ — Lionheart℠ Manifest
+# DrMarchand’s ∞ OS™ — Lionheart℠ Manifest

+Version: 1.1.0
+Status: Foundational Canon
+Owner: Design Orchard LLC

+---

+## Overview

-This repository contains the **canonical Lionheart℠ Manifest (v1.0.2)**.
+This repository contains the canonical Lionheart℠ Manifest for

-## What this is
+DrMarchand’s ∞ OS™.

+The manifest defines structural release metadata and identity alignment for the Lionheart edition of the proprietary operating framework.

+---

+## Nature of This Repository

+This repository is:

-- A **structural manifest**
+- A structural manifest
+- Descriptive in nature
 - Non-executable
 - Non-advisory
 - Non-agentive

+This repository does not contain:

+- Executable source code
-- Descriptive only
+- System modules

-## What this is not
-- Not software
+- Policy engines
-- Not a policy engine
-- Not instructions
+- Governance instructions
-- Not governance commands
+- Operational automation logic

+---

-## Canon
+## Canonical Artifact

-`LIONHEART.manifest.txt` is the **sole canonical artifact**.
+The canonical artifact is:

+`manifest.json`

-All other formats are derived representations only.
+All other representations, including:

+- manifest.hash
+- derived text exports
+- documentation summaries

+are subordinate representations derived from the canonical manifest.

+---

+## Integrity Model

+- SHA-256 hashing is used for integrity validation.
+- Cryptographic signatures (if present) validate authenticity.
+- Canonical updates require version increment and hash regeneration.

+---

-## Authority
+## Ownership & Authority

-- Author: Joseph Kyle Marchand (🎮 DrMarchand)
+Author: Joseph Kyle Marchand
-- Marking Authority: 🌴 Design Orchard™
-- Engine Reference: ⚙︎ Neuro-Forge Engine™
-- Protocol Reference: Wenz–Marchand Protocol℠ (WMP~786™)
+Product Owner: Design Orchard LLC
+Product: DrMarchand’s ∞ OS™ — Lionheart℠

+All intellectual property and associated trademarks are owned by Design Orchard LLC.

+---

 ## License

-See LICENSE.txt
+This repository is proprietary.

+See the LICENSE file for full terms.

+Unauthorized copying, modification, or derivative distribution is prohibited.